michael-lazar/jetforce/README.md

 Any executable file placed in the server's ``cgi-bin/`` directory will be considered a CGI script.
-When a CGI script is requested by a gemini client, the jetforce server will execute the script and pass in information about the request using environment variables:
+When a CGI script is requested by a gemini client, the jetforce server will execute the script and pass along information about the request using environment variables:

 | Variable Name | Example |
 | --- | --- |